Tabetha's Table

 • Basting your chicken thighs with your favorite sauce, flip, and repeat on the backside of each thigh.

-• Your chicken things are done when they reach a temperature of 165 degrees at the thickest part of the thigh.
+• Your chicken thighs are done when they reach a temperature of 165 degrees at the thickest part of the thigh.

 • For the crispiest possible skin, flash grill on medium-high heat, skin side down, or broil for 1 minute.